Walgreens The Thread

 What is a canker sore?

-A canker sore is a common form of mouth ulcer that appears inside the mouth.
+A canker sore (aphthous ulcer) is a common form of mouth ulcer that appears inside the mouth.
 While women are more likely than men to develop canker sores, anyone can get them.
 These painful sores often occur on the gums, tongue, inner lips and cheeks, and the roof of the mouth.
-They are not contagious.
+They are not contagious and can only occur inside the mouth.

-Canker sores first appear as small red bumps or spots that become an open ulcer with a white or yellow center.
-They’re sometimes accompanied by a fever or swollen lymph nodes.
+Canker sores appear as a white or gray open ulcer with a red inflamed border.
+They’re sometimes accompanied by a fever or swollen lymph nodes if they’re severe.
 While it can take one to three weeks for a canker sore to heal, the pain usually decreases after a few days and subsides after a week or so.

 What is a cold sore?